Samima-Nasrin/llama2-api-langchain-demo/README.md

 ```

 ## Author
-Built with ♡ by Samima Nasrin
+Built with ♡ by Samima Nasrin.
 All experiments, demos, and implementations were created end-to-end by me.